Dmdv/Dmdv/README.md

 - 👋 Hi, I’m @Dmdv
 - 👀 I’m interested in Rust, C#, Elixir, Machine Learning, building exchanges and crypto, Cyber security with Red Teams
 - 🌱 I’m currently learning Quant development, developing CosmoWasm
-- 💞️ I’m looking to collaborate on projects in Finances, Fintech, Blockchain, trading, etc...
+- 💞️ I’m looking to collaborate on projects in Finances, Fintech, Blockchain, trading, Web3
-- 📫 How to reach me ...
+- 📫 How to reach me -

 <!---
 Dmdv/Dmdv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.